Trade Forex Trading

 How to Differentiate Between Stop Orders & Limit Orders

-Stop orders are set to buy above or to sell below current market price
+Stop pending orders are set to buy above or to sell below current market price

 Limit orders are set to buy/sell at better price after a price pull back.

 It is easier to first of all remember one concept.
-The easier concept is the one of Stop Orders - Stop Orders are set above & below the current market price.
+The easier concept is the one of Stop Orders - Stop Orders are set above & below current price.

 To learn how to place these pending orders study the tutorials:

-· Setting up Buy Limit Order & Sell Limit Order on MetaTrader 4
+· Setting up Buy Limit Order & Sell Limit Order in MetaTrader 4 Platform

-· Setting up Buy Stop Order & Sell Stop Order on MetaTrader 4
+· Setting up Buy Stop Order and Sell Stop Order in the MT4 Software

 What's Difference between Market Order - Stop Order and Limit Order?